Table of Contents

 - Some cats may develop moderate adverse effects with deworming drugs, such as vomiting, diarrhoea, or temporary loss of appetite.
 However, these adverse effects are usually rare and transitory.

-- Excessive or incorrect usage of deworming drugs might contribute to the development of drug-resistant parasites.
-To avoid resistance difficulties, it is critical to adhere to your veterinarian’s prescribed dosage and frequency.
+- Excessive or incorrect usage of deworming drugs might contribute to developing drug-resistant parasites.
+It is critical to adhere to your veterinarian’s prescribed dosage and frequency to avoid resistance difficulties.

 Best Practices of Cat Deworming